conondaFCC/hello-world/eclipse.md

 or use Filesearch ribon, search string: method name, scope: workspace, also finds projects outside of workspace aka separate git folder where some git projects are handled outside of workspace, this is good news.

 ## Compile .java to run in cmd
-1. Export file as runnable .jar
+1. Export file as runnable .jar, open export menu via rightclick on .java file in projectexplorer > select > export > runnablejar
-2. Next window: Runnable Jar config, from Launch configuration, select the Launch configuration, the one where the actual main method resides (Needs be run once to be displayed!)
+2. Runnable Jar options > Launch configuration, select the one where the to be used main method resides (Needs to be run once to be displayed in Eclispe!)
 3. lunch cmd - lunch file with: java -jar runnablejar.jar (java runnable.jar didn't work?)

-## Compile .java to .exe
+## Compile .java to .exe making a windows .exe file
 ### with Launch4j-3.7 aka bundle .exe with JRE
-Start with install & start Launch4j-3.7

-The whole explanation is taken from this video: https://www.youtube.com/watch?v=a24PlW-acwY
+Create .jar as explained in 'compile .java ...'.
+Install & start Launch4j-3.7, create your exe file.

+Options to choose in Launch4j:
-This describes the list underneath as 1. tabname >> explanation, tasks
+Example: 1. tabname >> explanation, tasks
 1. Basic >> define Output file: | Jar: where Outputfile is the \\myappfolder\\myapp.exe and Jar is the created .jar from myapp.java
-2. Classpath >> Select custom classpath: | define Main class: aka locate myapp.jar with main Method
+2. Classpath >> do nothing [OLD 2.
+Classpath >> Select custom classpath: | define Main class: aka locate myapp.jar with main Method]
 3. Header >> Select GUI or console app
-4. JRE >> point to JRE! this is important copy JRE into myappfolder (myappfolder\\jre1.8...) then JRE Bundle Path: jre1.8... without \\
+4. JRE >> point to JRE! this is important copy JRE into myappfolder (myappfolder\\jre1.8...) (example: E:\\minesweeper\\bin\\jre1.8.0_131) then the Bundled JRE Path is: 'bin\\jre1.8.0_131' Example from config-xml file: <path>bin\jre1.8.0_131</path>.
+The exe is in myapp\\myapp.exe JRE is in myapp\\bin\\jre1.8.0_131 another hint see: https://stackoverflow.com/a/7582064/7698264
-5. build and test the app
+5. build and test the app on a system without JRE installed!

+The whole explanation is taken from this video: https://www.youtube.com/watch?v=a24PlW-acwY

 \\Mermaid graph of process: https://mermaidjs.github.io/mermaid-live-editor/#/view/Z3JhcGggVEQKQVtNeUNsYXNzLmphdmFdIC0tPnx0cmFuc2Zvcm0gaW50byBqYXJ8IEIoTXlDbGFzcy5qYXIpCkIgLS0-IEN7Y2hvb3NlIG9uZX0KQyAtLT58Y3Jvc3MgY29tcGlsZXJ8IERbTGludXgsIEdDQyA-IEdDSl0KQyAtLT58cGFja2FnZXJ8IEVbRXguOiBMYXVuY2g0ai0zLjddCkQtLT5GW0J1aWxkID4gTXlDbGFzcy5leGVdCkUtLT5HW015Q2xhc3MuZXhlICsgSlJFICsgV2luZG93cyBJbnN0YWxsZXJdCkUtLT5IW015Q2xhc3MuZXhlICsgSlJFIExpbmtdCkUtLT5JW015Q2xhc3MuZXhlICsgSlJFXQ graph TD